Richard Dunne

-Richard Patrick Dunne (born 21 September 1979) is an Irish former professional footballer and current television pundit for TNT Sports, who played as a centre-back.
-He made 431 Premier League appearances, including 253 for Manchester City.
+Richard Patrick Dunne (born 21 September 1979) is an Irish former professional footballer, current Man City Youth Academy Coach and television pundit for TNT Sports, who played as a centre-back.
+He made 432 Premier League appearances, including 253 for Manchester City.
+Between 2005–2009 Dunne won four consecutive Man City Player of the year awards.

 Dunne began his professional career at Everton.
 He later spent nearly a decade at Manchester City before joining Aston Villa in 2009.
 In July 2013, he signed for Queens Park Rangers.
 He has also played internationally for the Republic of Ireland from 2000 until 2014.
 With Ireland he was a member of the 2002 FIFA World Cup squad and played in UEFA Euro 2012.
 Dunne announced his retirement from football in November 2015 after being released by Queens Park Rangers.
 He is employed as a youth coach in Manchester City's academy.

 Dunne holds the joint Premier League record of being sent off – eight times along with Patrick Vieira and Duncan Ferguson.
 He also holds the Premier League record of scoring ten own goals.

 Club career

 Everton

-Having played schoolboy football in Dublin for Home Farm, Dunne joined Everton as a 15-year-old schoolboy in the 1994–95 season.
+Having played schoolboy football in Dublin for Home Farm, Dunne joined Everton as a 16-year-old schoolboy in 1996.
 The next season, he started to play for Everton reserves and in early 1997, Dunne signed a 5-year professional contract.
 He was part of the successful 1998 FA Youth Cup squad along with Tony Hibbert and Leon Osman.

-Dunne made his debut under then manager Joe Royle in 1997, at the age of seventeen.
+Dunne made his debut under then manager Joe Royle in January 1997, at the age of seventeen.
 Under Walter Smith, however, he was often used out of position at right back, and was punished by Smith for two separate disciplinary incidents.
 Wimbledon reportedly had a bid accepted for Dunne, only for it to fall through, and Dunne stayed at Everton for another year, again usually filling in at right back.